adamLutPhi/MachineLearner/README.md

 Prof. `Sirnivasa Singupta`,  Department of Electronics and Electrical Communication Engineering, IIT Kharagpur.
 ## Special Thanks

-to the Heroes behind the Scene, a list of Human Beings, & tutors, in which I couldn't do this project without, in the Alphabetic Order:
+To the Heroes behind the Scene, a list of Human Beings, & tutors, in which I couldn't do this project without, in the Alphabetic Order:

 - Professor `Steven G. Johnson` [@stevengj](https://github.com/stevengj): providing an MIT OCW `Introduction to Numerical Methods` [18.335J / 6.337J](https://ocw.mit.edu/courses/mathematics/18-335j-introduction-to-numerical-methods-spring-2019/) Julia course (usefully Concise Course) on [GitHub](https://github.com/mitmath/18335/tree/spring19)